SutterSkyFib/customer_portal/README.md

 ## Customizing the portal

 This portal is built using [Laravel](https://laravel.com/).
 You are welcome to fork and modify this repository for your own needs!
 Do not attempt to customize the files inside the existing Docker container, as they will be automatically overwritten during upgrade.
-If you need help customizing this portal beyond what is currently available, we recommend [Solutions4Ebiz](https://www.solutions4ebiz.com/) & [SBRConsulting](https://www.sbrconsulting-llc.com/) as experienced third party developers.
+If you need help customizing this portal beyond what is currently available, good luck! ;D

+Disable Watchtower through docker-compose.yml.

+The [framework](https://github.com/SutterSkyFib/customer_portal_framework) this portal references is forked from [Sonar Customer Portal Framework](https://github.com/SonarSoftware/customer_portal_framework).